orbitinghail/sqlsync/GUIDE.md

 SQLSync is distributed as a JavaScript package as well as a Rust Crate.
 Currently, both are required to use SQLSync.
 Also, React is the only supported framework at the moment.

-If you want to jump ahead to a working demo, check out the finished product at: https://github.com/orbitinghail/sqlsync-demo-guestbook
+If you want to jump ahead to a working demo, [check out the finished product here][guestbook-src]

+[guestbook-src]: examples/guestbook-react

 ## Step 1: Creating the Reducer